Kafeks/bspwm/README.md

 To make your start with Hyprland easy, you can find here a basic installation and configuration script.
 The default configuration files are already available in the corresponding folder.
-It's a perfect starting point for your customization experiments.
+The ML4W Hyprland Starter package is the perfect starting point for your Hyprland customization experiments.

 ## Requirements

 This script requires an Arch Linux based distribution.
-Tested on Arch Linux, EndeavourOS, Arco Linux and more.
+Tested on Arch Linux, EndeavourOS, Garuda Linux, Arco Linux and more.
 For Manjaro: It's possible that the installation can fail if required packages are not (yet) available.
 Please try to a later time of view.

 Hyprland does not officially support NVIDIA hardware.
 But many users have reported a successful installation.
 Please read: https://wiki.hyprland.org/Nvidia/

 ## Installation

+You can install the Hyprland Starter on real hardware (bare metal) or test it first in a Virtual Machine based on QEMU/KVM with activated 3D acceleration.

 Just copy/enter the following command into your terminal.